 The cost of equity is the return that an investor expects to receive from an investment in a business.
+This cost represents the amount the market expects as compensation in exchange for owning the stock of the business.
 One way to derive the cost of equity is the dividend capitalization model, which bases the cost of equity primarily on the dividends issued by a company.
 The formula is:

 (Dividends per share for next year ÷ Current market value of the stock) + Dividend growth rate

 For example, the expected dividend to be paid out next year by ABC Corporation is $2.00 per share.
 The current market value of the stock is $20.
 The historical growth rate for the dividend payments has been 2%.
 Based on this information, the company's cost of equity is calculated as follows:

 ($2.00 Dividend ÷ $20 Current market value) + 2% Dividend growth rate